EXPLAINER: What are the latest clues in China’s plane crash?

 WHAT IS KNOWN ABOUT THE PLANE?

-The 6 1/2-year-old plane’s “technical condition was stable” and met requirements to fly, said Sun Shiying, the the chairman of the Yunnan provincial branch of China Eastern Airlines.
+The 6 1/2-year-old plane’s “technical condition was stable” and met requirements to fly, said Sun Shiying, the chairman of the Yunnan provincial branch of China Eastern Airlines.

-The flight had departed the city of Kunming in Yunnan and was headed to Guangzhou in Guangdong province.
+The plane was flying from Kunming, the capital of Yunnan province in the southwest, to Guangzhou in the southeast.

 The 737-800 has an excellent safety record, said Hassan Shahidi, president of the Flight Safety Foundation.
 It is from an earlier generation of the 737 series than the Boeing 737 Max jets, which were grounded after crashes in 2018 and 2019.
 The 737-800 does not have the flight control software that was blamed for the 737 Max crashes.